 Easily one of the coolest hidden gems in the USA in spring, Half Moon Bay is a small town located on the Pacific Coast Highway just outside of San Francisco.
 It’s known for its beautiful beaches, quaint downtown area, and world-renowned surfing competitions.

-Make sure to stop at the Fitzgerald Marine Reserve for some amazing beach views and cozy nature scenes.
+Make sure to stop at the Fitzgerald Marine Reserve for some amazing beach views and cozy nature scenes that make up some of the best natural attractions in California.
 If you’re looking for a relaxing stop along the way, Half Moon Bay is definitely worth a visit!

 3. Pigeon Point Lighthouse